-Community Behavioral Health (CBH) conducted studies of wage levels each year from 1998 through 2006, and summaries of the results have been included in prior Annual Reports.
-A summary of the results of the fiscal year 2006 study is attached as Appendix B-2 of this Annual Report.
+Community Behavioral Health (CBH) conducted studies of wage levels each year from 1998 through 2007.
+The Commission utilized the CBH data to conduct its own evaluation and summaries of the results of the Commission's evaluations have been included in prior Annual Reports.
+A summary of the results of the fiscal year 2007 study is attached as Appendix B-4 of this Annual Report.
 The conclusion reached is, that after the differences in fringe benefits are taken into account, the wage levels paid by the community providers are substantially below the wages paid by the state for corresponding positions.

 The Commission prepared a survey of the financial condition of providers which the Core Service Agency (CSA) Directors sent out to their providers in August 2003.
 19 responses were received to this survey.
 A summary of the results of that survey is included in Appendix B-6 of the 2004 Annual Report, along with the results of an analysis of audited financial reports from providers.
 Many of the outpatient mental health clinics (OMHCs) were in poor financial condition, with major losses.
 This problem is sufficiently widespread that it could result in access problems.
 The analysis has confirmed the financial weakness of the OMHCs, and suggests that there may be closures of additional clinics or services if action is not taken to improve their financial position.
 The Commission requires more comprehensive data from OMHCs in order to fully evaluate their financial situation.
+With the submission of Audited Financial Reports pursuant to regulations adopted by MHA in 2007, the Commission should be in a better position to assess the financial condition of the providers in the future.